satellite-image-deep-learning/techniques/README.md

   36.9.
 [PerceptualSimilarity](https://github.com/richzhang/PerceptualSimilarity) -> LPIPS is a perceptual metric which aims to overcome the limitations of traditional metrics such as PSNR & SSIM, to better represent the features the human eye picks up on

   36.10.
-[Optical-RemoteSensing-Image-Resolution](https://github.com/wenjiaXu/Optical-RemoteSensing-Image-Resolution) -> code for 2018 [paper](https://www.mdpi.com/2072-4292/10/12/1893): Deep Memory Connected Neural Network for Optical Remote Sensing Image Restoration.
+[Optical-RemoteSensing-Image-Resolution](https://github.com/wenjiaXu/Optical-RemoteSensing-Image-Resolution) -> Deep Memory Connected Neural Network for Optical Remote Sensing Image Restoration.
 Two applications: Gaussian image denoising and single image super-resolution

   36.11.
 [Hyperspectral-Deblurring-and-Destriping](https://github.com/ImageRestorationToolbox/Hyperspectral-Deblurring-and-Destriping)

   36.12.
 [HyDe](https://github.com/Helmholtz-AI-Energy/HyDe) -> Hyperspectral Denoising algorithm toolbox in Python

   36.13.
-[HLF-DIP](https://github.com/Keiv4n/HLF-DIP) -> code for 2022 [paper](https://ieeexplore.ieee.org/document/9813381): Unsupervised Hyperspectral Denoising Based on Deep Image Prior and Least Favorable Distribution
+[HLF-DIP](https://github.com/Keiv4n/HLF-DIP) -> Unsupervised Hyperspectral Denoising Based on Deep Image Prior and Least Favorable Distribution

   36.14.
-[RQUNetVAE](https://github.com/trile83/RQUNetVAE) -> code for 2022 [paper](https://arxiv.org/abs/2208.12810): Riesz-Quincunx-UNet Variational Auto-Encoder for Satellite Image Denoising
+[RQUNetVAE](https://github.com/trile83/RQUNetVAE) -> Riesz-Quincunx-UNet Variational Auto-Encoder for Satellite Image Denoising

-  36.15. [deep-hs-prior](https://github.com/acecreamu/deep-hs-prior) -> code for 2019 [paper](https://arxiv.org/abs/1902.00301): Deep Hyperspectral Prior: Denoising, Inpainting, Super-Resolution
+  36.15. [deep-hs-prior](https://github.com/acecreamu/deep-hs-prior) -> Deep Hyperspectral Prior: Denoising, Inpainting, Super-Resolution

   36.16. [iquaflow](https://github.com/satellogic/iquaflow) -> from Satellogic, an image quality framework that aims at providing a set of tools to assess image quality by using the performance of AI models trained on the images as a proxy.

-  36.17. [lvrnet](https://github.com/Achleshwar/lvrnet) -> Lightweight Image Restoration for Aerial Images under Low Visibility

-  36.18.
-[DOTA-C](https://github.com/hehaodong530/DOTA-C) -> evaluating the robustness of object detection models to 19 types of image quality degradation

 #
 ## 37. Synthetic data